greenfrvr/hashtag-view/README.md

             }
         });
 ```
 Both callbacks returns object of corresponding type defined in `HashtagView.setData()` method.
 To get list of all selected items call `HashtagView.getSelectedItems()`.
+Also only one listener can be used at a time, i.e. if widget is in `selectionMode`  then `HashtagView.TagsSelectListener` will handle click events, but not `HashtagView.TagsClickListener`.